Nine inspiring historical gardens across Canada

 That didn’t stop intrepid garden lovers, however.
 Whether they dug vegetable gardens to feed their families, hired local labourers to build stone walls and pretty gazebos, or contracted one of the world’s foremost landscape architects to design a formal garden for their waterfront mansion, they were determined to put their own mark on the land.
 Luckily for us, some of their handiwork has been preserved and restored for us to enjoy today.

-Here are eight inspiring historic places where you can learn about Canada’s long horticultural history.
+Here are nine inspiring historic places where you can learn about Canada’s long horticultural history.

 Ada Annie Rae-Arthur, her husband and their three young children settled on this remote Vancouver Island site in 1915.
 After carving a five-acre garden out of the rainforest, Annie spent seven decades growing mail-order plants and fruit trees (while also surviving longer than four husbands and bearing eight more children).
 As she aged, the garden became overgrown.
 After she passed away in 1985, volunteers spent some 30 years restoring the garden and building the nearby Temperate Rainforest Field Study Centre.
 Today, you can stroll two kilometres of mossy pathways, hike the Walk of the Ancients forest trail, and learn about the Hesquiaht First Nation, whose members inhabited this site long before European contact.
 Day visits and overnight stays are both possible, and you’ll arrive via a spectacular 50-kilometre floatplane trip from the community of Tofino.